 Learn to Be Alone With Your Thoughts

-It’s easy to get bored without the constant entertainment and instant gratification of our devices, but it’s important to get away from the digital world crowding our minds.
+It’s easy to get bored without the constant entertainment and instant gratification of our devices.
+Boredom is good for your brain.
+It allows your mind to go into housekeeping mode, decluttering all the things we stuff into it.
 Make time each day to read a book, meditate, exercise, or partake in another valuable activity.
 Use this time to cultivate your interests, relax, or work towards personal and professional goals.

 Use Your Devices Intentionally to Avoid Digital Burnout